conorpp/conorpp.github.com/_posts/2016-01-08-security-and-usage-of-braintree-a-paypal-backed-payment-gateway-api.md

 Providing a payment gateway service is not easy from a security perspective.
 The creators of the PCI standard (large credit card brands) want to minimize credit fraud and won't accept transactions from non-compliant services.
-The PCI standard is partly designed to make sure that gateway services prevent errors from the user, where a user is a business.
+The PCI standard is partly designed to ensure that gateway services minimize information leakage from the user, where the user is a business.

 So a gateway service should assume that users are oblivious.
-They should assume that once users get a hold on some sensitive information, say some credit cards or bank account numbers, they will store it insecurely and it will be compromised.
+They should assume that once users obtain some sensitive information (credit card numbers), they will store that information insecurely and it will be compromised.

 In this post I will go over Braintree's security design and the infrastructure I decided to use to integrate it with my website.